han850920/DL-implementation-/README.md

 ### Installing

-First, before runnung demo.ipynb, you should acquire the dataset first, which can be cloned together with this project.
+First, before running demo.ipynb, you should acquire the dataset first, which is in the ./dataset/mnist_dataset

 ```
 unzip dataset/mnist_dataset.zip
 ```

 Second, to visualize and analysis the outcome, we take adventage of Jupyter Notebook.
-It would be installed when you install the python
+It would be installed when you install python.
 If it's not in your package pool, try pip install.

 ```